 A Look Through The Green Lens

 McKibben was recently in Tokyo for Earth Day, where he spoke to those gathered about the importance of environmental protection and fossil fuel divestment.
 This time round, he is back for an event hosted by 350.org.
 It’s an amazing climate action organization that he helped found.
 McKibben was one of several speakers that had been invited to share their wisdom and insights.
 I’m thrilled to have had the privilege to attend and learn!

 Welcome To A Hotter, Wetter World

 Having started his own climate journey about 30 years ago, Mr. McKibben was first and foremost a journalist.
 Visiting different places and speaking to people impacted his worldview and connected him with the need for faster action on this very serious problem.

 Especially devastating during his time there, was the rise of diseases associated with this rapid climate change.
 The Dengue virus for example, was further promulgated by mosquitos who (along with a plethora of other bugs) thrive in this hotter, wetter world.
-Fortunately, Bill himself was able to overcome the virus, but so many there (especially children) were not so lucky.
+Fortunately, Bill himself was able to overcome the virus.
+Unfortunately, many people (children in particular), were not so lucky.

 As Bill explained, they are “suffering from a problem they did not cause.”
 Sadly, this dynamic seems to translate across the globe, where there exists a form of reverse correlation.
 Often those least responsible for carbon emissions and climate change are the ones most effected by it.